f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 ## Stochastic Prioritization

-Stochastic Priorization is trying to solve that problem with a monotonic probability of being drawn with guaranteeing non-zero probabilities.
+Stochastic Prioritization is trying to solve that problem with a monotonic probability of being drawn with guaranteeing non-zero probabilities.

 For that consider a Memory with size $N$ and replay probability of element $i$ as $P(i)=\dfrac{p_{i}^{\alpha}}{\sum_{k=0}^N}$